geomsaek/swipejobs-fe-test/README.md

 * Font awesome icons

 ## Notes on build
-* Although the provided screen shows a single "job view".
-The available API endpoints suggest a page like this exists amongst a wider tree.
+* Although the provided screen shows a single ```job view```, the available API endpoints suggest a page like this exists amongst a wider tree.
 As such I've built a simple example to demonstrate how I thought this would work.
 * Not all typographic global styles exist.
 Only those that were used are styled.
 * Basic grid layout is custom.
 This was a contextual choice and to reduce library overhead.
 * Simple messages have been added to the "Accept & Reject" job buttons.